timdrysdale/opal/README.md

 In Linux, that should be all, now you should find your `opal` executable and `libopal_s` shared library in the corresponding folders.

-In Windows, you will probably need to add a preprocessor definition to compile.
+**In Windows**, you will probably need to add a preprocessor definition to compile.
 In VS, in the Explorer Solution window, right click on the `opal` project, Properties and then go to C/C++ > Preprocessor and edit the preprocessor defintions to add `OPAL_EXPORTS`.

 Do this also for `opal_s` but in this case you should add `opal_s_EXPORTS`.

-**Make sure that you add the preprocessor defintions  for both Debug and Release configurations, or any other configurations you use.**
+**Make sure that you add the preprocessor definitions  for both Debug and Release configurations, or any other configurations you use.**

 ## Usage